NixOS/rfcs/README.md

 * Big restructuring of Nixpkgs
 * Expansions to the scope of Nixpkgs (new arch, major subprojects, ...)
 * Introduction of new interfaces or functions
+* Making changes to important of formalised community processes
+* Record important proof-generated insights that affect the whole community
+* Propose an important experiment that affects the whole community
+* Document important design issues that affect the whole community
+* Start a talk/account/etc. that "officially represents the nix community"

 Certain changes do not require an RFC:

 * Adding, updating and removing packages in Nixpkgs
 * Fixing security updates and bugs that don't break interfaces

-Pull requests that contain any of the aforementioned 'substantial' changes may be closed if there is no RFC connected to the proposed changes.
+Pull requests that contain any of the aforementioned 'substantial' ideas may be closed if there is no RFC connected to the proposed changes.

 ## Terminology